bmritz/dryyaml/README.rst

 ------------
 A DryYAML config file is like a regular YAML config file, plus Jinja2_ variables and expressions.
 DryYAML transforms a DryYAML config file into plain vanilla YAML by passing the parsed YAML *above* each line of code to Jinja as the context under which each line in the DryYAML template is rendered.

 An example might help sort that out.
-Here is some example DryYAML.
+Here is some example DryYAML with a simple jinja variable:

 .. code-block:: yaml